ICE-Son-Goku/Animesearch/README.md

-A bot for Searching/finding Anime/Manga.
+A bot for Searching/finding Anime/Manga... if any problem then let us know in our chat group - @DragonBallChatDB.